goblinsan/agent-dashboard/PROJECT_PLAN.md

 # Project Plan: AI Agent Dashboard

-Last Updated: 2025-09-21T15:05:00Z
+Last Updated: 2025-09-21T15:25:00Z
 Auto-Refresh Directive: After any task moves to Done, the responsible agent MUST (a) update status fields, (b) add emergent follow-up tasks, (c) prune obsolete tasks, and (d) refresh the Logical Next Steps section timestamp.

 ## 1. Vision & High-Level Goal
-Provide a shared, machine-readable and human-friendly dashboard through which multiple specialized AI (and human) agents can: (1) ingest project direction, constraints, and current status; (2) create, update, and complete tasks, bug reports, and design docs; (3) maintain auditable change history; and (4) converge quickly on an MVP that proves value.
+Provide a shared, machine-readable and human-friendly dashboard through which multiple specialized AI (and human) agents can: (1) ingest project direction, constraints, and current status; (2) create, update, and complete tasks, bug reports, and design docs; (3) maintain auditable change history; (4) converge quickly on an MVP that proves value; and (5) (post-MVP) manage and switch between multiple projects from a unified interface.

 ### Core Outcome (MVP)
-An operational backend + minimal UI (or structured API endpoints) enabling:
+An operational backend + minimal UI (or structured API endpoints) enabling (single-project MVP now complete; multi-project support planned):
 1. Create/read/update tasks with status transitions and ownership.
 2. Submit status updates and design notes with timestamps and provenance.
 3. Log bug reports with severity, reproduction steps, and linkage to tasks.